Cultivar of Prairie Dropseed with a shorter, upright, tight and uniform shape. Rust-red fall color.

 1' tall and wide (2' with flowers), grows in more upright vase-shape and then opens up some with the flowers.

 Best in full sun and average to dry soil.
-Is bit slow to establish, slower than the species, but is pretty long-living, and will thrive in poor, dry, gravelly, or shallow soil, and it can be useful for controlling soil erosion.
+Is bit slow to establish, slower than the species, but is pretty long-lived, and will thrive in poor, dry, gravelly, or shallow soil, and it can be useful for controlling soil erosion.

 Hardy in zones 3 to 9.